loopdeluce/GMDb/README.md

 For the aspiring Studio Ghibli connoisseur, YGMDb is the perfect way to keep track of which Miyazaki films you have or have not seen and organize them based on which ones were your favorite.

+Will be using the Studio Ghibli API: https://ghibliapi.herokuapp.com/films

 ## User Stories